 As an OT in THK Therapy Services, I work in both a centre based and a community based setting.
 Within the centre I assess and provide intervention to children between the ages of 3-18 depending on their needs.
 Sessions are on occasion run with speech therapists and physiotherapists in an individual or group session.

 The therapists in THK Therapy Services are sent out to different settings to further develop their skills.
 The setting I am in is EDEN children’s centre.
-A transdiciplanary approach is used in the school, and therefore, all involved in the child’s development (parents, teachers, OTs and STs) are teaching, working and learning from one another to assist the child in reaching their full potential.
+A transdisciplinary approach is used in the school, and therefore, all involved in the child’s development (parents, teachers, OTs and STs) are teaching, working and learning from one another to assist the child in reaching their full potential.

 I work with many children who have delayed gross and fine motor development.
 A delay in these areas restricts a child in their play and ability to learn.
 Working with children to enable them to reach developmental milestones is always a positive experience.
-I’ve worked with a number of school aged children who cannot write or whose writing is not at the same standard as their classmates.
+I’ve worked with a number of school-aged children who cannot write or whose writing is not at the same standard as their classmates.
 This not only has an impact on how they are progressing academically but also on their self-confidence so seeing a child advance over the course of intervention is very up-lifting.

 Ciadhra’s advice to parents:

 Do get a referral for your child to see an occupational therapist as soon as possible if you have concerns regarding the following issues:

 - Your child is overly sensitive to sensory input (touch, sound, textures, tastes, sound, and movement).

 - Your child is under responsive with decreased reactions to touch, sound, textures, taste and movement.